“[Eminem] seems to revel in the ways that he can break and reshape the laws of the language.”

 1. The Marshall Mathers LP (2000)

 Sometimes the elements align just right.
 Famous but not yet ridiculously so, the focus of so much attention and controversy, and still hungry to prove that despite his popularity, he was more MC than TRL, Eminem made the leap with his second Aftermath release.
 While the humor and juvenile hi-jinks were still present, his songwriting had improved dramatically and he was challenging and stretching himself by changing his flows and cadence from “Kill You,” to “The Way I Am,” to “Criminal,” with an approach that was still melodic with rhymes that fit perfectly with the beats.
-As expected, he addressed everything and everyone head-on and stood defiantly, but also showed more of himself, all of which was captured perfectly with “Stan,” a song that fittingly spoke to both his hardcore fans and his commercial ones, and was so influential that the term entered the lexicon as shorthand for super fan.
-Recorded in only two months, he was in the zone for The Marshall Mathers LP, full of energy, anger, defiance, and drugs, and creating an album that sold more than twenty million copies worldwide, became an all-time great, and the project by which all over Eminem albums will be measured.
+As expected, he addressed everything and everyone head-on, but also showed more of himself, all of which was captured perfectly with “Stan,” a song that fittingly spoke to both his hardcore fans and his commercial ones, and was so influential that the term entered the lexicon as shorthand for super fan.
+Recorded in only two months, he was in the zone for The Marshall Mathers LP, full of energy, anger, defiance, and drugs, and creating an album that sold more than twenty million copies worldwide, became an all-time great, and the project by which all other Eminem albums will be measured.

 Christopher Pierznik’s nine books are available in paperback and Kindle.
 Check out more of his writing at Medium.
 His work has appeared on XXL, Cuepoint, Business Insider, The Cauldron, Medium, Fatherly, Hip Hop Golden Age, and many more.
 Subscribe to his monthly newsletter or follow him on Facebook or Twitter.